 "Tattoo ma'am, sir?"

 By then, I'd said no a million times to the vendors asking the same questions.
-It felt like being trapped in a constant loop where people did the same thing over and over.
+It felt like being trapped in a constant loop where people said the same thing over and over no matter how many times you say no.

 We stopped by one of the restaurants to observe a person fire-dancing.
 I remember thinking to myself: Wow these people have super strong arms!
 And, I wonder how long it would take me to learn this skill?